ooker777/docs-1/docs/Template/index.md

 1. Create a GitHub account (if you don't have one already)
 2. [Template the blog](https://github.com/ObsidianPublisher/mkdocs-template/generate)

-3. Clone the repository by following the instructions [here](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories)
 4. In parallel, download the Obsidian plugin by using the [BRAT](https://github.com/TfTHacker/obsidian42-brat) or the community plugins panel.
 5. Configure the plugin's options by setting the repository name, GitHub username, GitHub token, and branch name.
 6. Add the `share: true` key in the frontmatter of the notes you want to publish.
 7. Customize the folder options (if desired)
 8. Run the commands through the file menu or commands palette.
-9. Update the `mkdocs.yml` file with your repository information.
-10. Make sure to allow push access on GitHub.
+9. Make sure to allow push access on GitHub.
-11. Run `pip install -r requirements.txt` to install necessary packages (optional, only if you are in a local environment!)
+10. Run `pip install -r requirements.txt` to install necessary packages (optional, only if you are in a local environment!)
-12. You can deploy your site using GitHub Pages or Netlify.
+11. You can deploy your site using GitHub Pages or Netlify.

 > [!INFO] [[Plugin/Configuration example|See here for advanced configuration within obsidian]]

+## Configure the template

+> [!Warning]
+> Configuration is mandatory.
+Do not configure the template will lead to crash during build and errors.

+There is two way to edit the template for creating the website :
+- Manually, with editing `mkdocs.yml` and creating appropriate workflows files,
+- Automatically, through a Github Action.
+The steps [are described here](https://obsidian-publisher.netlify.app/#generating-the-template).

 ## Upgrading

 To keep your template up to date, you should follow these steps:
-1. Add a star to the [ObsidianPublisher/sync_template](https://github.com/ObsidianPublisher/sync_template) repository to stay informed about updates.
+1. Add a star to the [ObsidianPublisher/template_overrides](https://github.com/ObsidianPublisher/template_overrides) repository to stay informed about updates.
 2. Regularly check for new releases, which will contain:
     - The upgraded files in a `zip` file named `changed_files.zip`
     - All important files (excluding `mkdocs.yml`) in a `zip` file named `release.zip`